evnik/XcodeRN/Xcode12Beta3.md

 *   The Animation Hitches template doesn’t show hitch intervals when instrumenting macOS apps.
 (61082729)

+*   iOS 14, iPadOS 14, tvOS 14, and watchOS 7 simulated devices have reduced performance and higher memory consumption compared to simulated devices running earlier OS versions.
+(65037128)

 #### Deprecations

 *   The `instruments` command is now deprecated in favor of its replacement: `xctrace`. `xctrace` records, imports, and exports data from Instruments `.trace` files.
 (36641078)

 ### Interface Builder

-#### Known Issues
+#### New Features in Xcode 12 beta 3

+*   Interface Builder now supports the two-column and three-column styles for [`UISplitViewController`](https://developer.apple.com/documentation/uikit/uisplitviewcontroller) introduced in iOS 14.
+(57025285)

+*   You can now show and hide the Minimap with the Minimap command in the Editor menu.
+(63831585)

+#### Resolved in Xcode 12 beta 3

+*   Fixed an issue that would sometimes omit iOS text styles from the inspectors.
+(51854358) (FB6169763)

+*   Fixed performance issues with [`NSTabView`](https://developer.apple.com/documentation/appkit/nstabview) and hidden views in a storyboard or `.xib` canvas.
+(63008369, 64314634)

-*   Storyboards and XIBs may have rendering issues when working with large images.
+*   Fixed rendering issues when with large images and [`SCNView`](https://developer.apple.com/documentation/scenekit/scnview) for storyboards and `.xib` canvases on Apple silicon.
 (64093939)

-*   In the Mac Catalyst view of a storyboard, some destination view controllers from a show or push segue could have issues rendering content.
+*   Fixed content rendering issues for some destination view controllers from a show or push segue in the Mac Catalyst view of a storyboard.
 (64320758)

 #### Deprecations

 *   Interface Builder no longer provides access to the Can Draw Concurrently property.
 You may still configure this behavior in code with [`canDrawConcurrently`](https://developer.apple.com/documentation/appkit/nsview/1483425-candrawconcurrently).
 (42437767)

+*   QTCaptureView and QTMovieView are deprecated and no longer supported.
+Remove these views from storyboards and `.xib` files.
+(64263402)

 ### Playgrounds